 When we talk about climate change, we are generally thinking of the industrial era, which really got going when we started using fossil fuels (coal to begin with, and later oil and natural gas) to drive machinery and trains, and to generate electricity.
 That was around the middle of the 18th century.
 The issue with fossil fuels is that they involve burning carbon that was naturally stored in the over hundreds of millions of years as part of Earth’s process of counteracting the warming Sun.

 The Intergovernmental Panel on Climate Change (IPCC), established by the United Nations in 1988, is responsible for reviewing the scientific literature on climate change and issuing periodic reports on several topics, including the scientific basis for understanding climate change, our vulnerability to observed and predicted climate changes, and what we can do to limit climate change and minimize its impacts.
-Figure 8.5.3, from the fifth report of the IPCC, issued in 2014, shows the relative contributions of various and other factors to current climate forcing, based on the changes from levels that existed in 1750.
+Figure 8.5.3, from the sixth report of the IPCC, issued in preliminary form in 2021, shows the relative contributions of various and other factors to current climate forcing, based on the changes from levels that existed in 1750.

 The biggest anthropogenic contributor to warming is the emission of CO2, which accounts for 50% of positive forcing.
 CH4 and its atmospheric derivatives (CO2, H2O, and O3) account for 29%, and the halocarbon gases (mostly leaked from air-conditioning appliances) and nitrous oxide (N2O) (from burning fossils fuels) account for 5% each.
 Carbon monoxide (CO) (also produced by burning fossil fuels) accounts for 7%, and the volatile organic compounds other than methane (NMVOC) account for 3%.
 CO2 emissions come mostly from coal- and gas-fired power stations, motorized vehicles (cars, trucks, and aircraft), and industrial operations (e.g., smelting), and indirectly from forestry.
 CH4 emissions come from production of fossil fuels (escape from coal mining and from gas and oil production), livestock farming (mostly beef), landfills, and wetland rice farming.
 N2O and CO come mostly from the combustion of fossil fuels.
 In summary, close to 70% of our current greenhouse gas emissions come from fossil fuel production and use, while most of the rest comes from agriculture and landfills.
 Figure 8.5.4 shows the projections for temperature increases over the next 100 years as a result of these increasing greenhouse gases.